mrmrcoleman/autocon2_workshop/docs/Setup.md

   - Click on `+ Add Vault`
   - Give it any name and the credentials for the network devices (admin:NokiaSrl1!)
   - Click `Save`

+- NOTE: Add instructions to disable the policies before running the backups
+- Run the script to create the correct policies as part of the installation too